xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 <span class="speaker">Name:</span> Response
 </p>

-### Which albums or bands have influenced your sound the most?
+### Are there any bands people might not expect to influence your songs?

 <p class="interview">
 <span class="speaker">Name:</span> Response